 1. Shop around

 Did you know you can comparison shop for health care, just like you can when you’re buying a car?
-For starters, use a tool like PolicyGenius to compare quotes and buy the health insurance in your area best suited to your needs.
+(Policygenius can actually help you compare health insurance quotes and buy the health plan in your area best suited to your needs.)
 But once you have insurance you should also comparison shop any procedure you need to have.